The Hirschsprung family portrait: Painting

 The Hirschsprung family portrait is painted in a realist style that was dominant in Denmark at the time and is heavily influenced by Édouard Manet, whose work Krøyer had come to know in Paris.
 The location is most likely the terrace of Hirschsprung's summer house "Skraenten", located in the coastal town of Skodsborg, just north of Copenhagen.
 It shows an apparently casual family scene at a quiet moment and evokes a kind of "Sunday feeling".

-Of course, the scene is posed, but the portrait does not come across as artificial.
-This is mainly due to Krøyer, who portrays the mutual relationships between the family members with great psychological insight.
+Krøyer portrays the mutual relationships between the family members with great psychological insight.
 The two boys on the left, Ivar and Aage, seem to look dreamily and somewhat bored into the distance: the subject of their attention does not seem particularly captivating.
-In the middle, Heinrich, the patriarch, looks with his son Oscar in a sketchbook.
+In the middle, Heinrich, the patriarch, and his son Oscar examine a sketchbook.
 On the right, Pauline looks at her daughter Ellen, who in turn looks at the painter and therefore at the viewer.
 Both are knitting and sitting close to the door, tied to the house.
 The only loner is Robert, the eldest, who reads the newspaper in the middle.
 Despite the division into pairs and despite the limited interaction between the family members, Krøyer still manages to instil a sense of togetherness and seclusion in the work.
 The depicted individuals belong together, nobody is deliberately ignored, there is clear harmony.
 On the table are cups of coffee and a bottle of "spirits".

 The sense of harmony is emphasized by Krøyer through balanced composition.
 The pairs, plus Robert reading the newspaper, are represented in the form of ellipses, which are repeated in the round table and part of the balustrade.
 The balustrade of the imposing Italian staircase and the continuous tiles also give the viewer the feeling of "belonging".
 This effect is further enhanced by the direct gaze with which Ellen looks the viewer in the eye.
 With this presentation, Krøyer emphasizes the intimacy of the nuclear family, which is inherent in the concept of 'family' despite traditional male-female roles.
 The painting is thus a perfect example of the culture and norms of a bourgeois family of the period and harbours an ideal of the happy family.
 The painting is in a long tradition of depictions of the bourgeois family dating back to the mid-18th century and continued by Jens Juel (The Ryberg Family Portrait, 1797) Martinus Rørbye (The Surgeon Christian Fenger With Wife and Daughter, 1818) and Christoffer Wilhelm Eckersberg (The Nathansen Family Portrait, 1820).
 The writer Henrik Pontoppidan, a close acquaintance of the family, used Krøyer's family portrait as a model for the Solomon family in his novel Lucky Per, for which he was awarded the Nobel Prize in Literature.